Table of Contents

-What Is a Letter of Intent for Graduate School?
+What Is a Graduate School Letter of Intent?

-A letter of intent for graduate school includes basic information about the student and notes the student’s goal to enroll in a specific graduate program.
+A letter of intent for masters program includes basic information about the student and notes the student’s goal to enroll in a specific graduate program.
 Students may include information about why they believe they are a great fit for the program and formally ask for acceptance into it.

 Sample Letter of Intent for Graduate School Template

 A letter of intent template may be helpful to you.
 A letter of intent does not have to be very long or complicated.
 Keep it simple and to the point.
 Include any information the college or university requested in a letter of intent if provided.
 You may see an example below to use as a template.